Grenfell Tower was a 'death trap' due to failures by UK government and industry, inquiry finds

-The inquiry's head, retired judge Martin Moore-Bick, said the victims' deaths were all avoidable, and “those who lived in the tower were badly failed over a number of years" by multiple people and organizations.
+The inquiry's head, retired judge Martin Moore-Bick, said the victims' deaths were all avoidable residents "were badly failed over a number of years" by multiple people and organizations.

 “All contributed to it in one way or another, in most cases through incompetence but in some cases through dishonesty and greed," he said.

+Prime Minister Keir Starmer apologized on behalf of the British state, saying the tragedy “should never have happened” and promising to act on the report's recommendations.

+“Today is a long-awaited day for truth but it must now lead to a day of justice," he told Parliament.

-While the report may give survivors some of the answers they have long sought, they face a wait to see whether anyone responsible will be prosecuted.
-Police will examine the inquiry’s conclusions before deciding on charges.
+While the report may give survivors some of the answers they have long sought, they must wait to see whether anyone responsible will be prosecuted.
+Police will examine the inquiry’s conclusions before deciding on charges, which could include corporate or individual manslaughter.
+They say any prosecutions are unlikely before late 2026.

-Natasha Elcock, of Grenfell United, a group representing survivors and bereaved families, urged authorities to “deliver justice and bring charges against those who are culpable for the deaths of our loved ones.”
+Natasha Elcock of the group Grenfell United urged authorities to “deliver justice and bring charges against those who are culpable for the deaths of our loved ones.”

-“Today’s report speaks to the lack of competence, understanding and fundamental failure to perform the most basic duties of care,” said Elcock, a survivor of the fire who lost her uncle in the tragedy.
-“We paid the price for systematic dishonesty, institutional indifference and neglect.”
+“We paid the price for systematic dishonesty, institutional indifference and neglect," said Elcock, a survivor who lost her uncle in the fire.

 The tragedy horrified the nation and raised questions about lax safety regulations and other failings by officials and businesses that contributed to so many deaths.